 Whether using traditional peanut butter or peanut butter powder, look for a brand that has 0 grams of added sugar, and is free of hydrogenated vegetable oil which is highly inflammatory.
 Ideally, choose a variety that is made from only peanuts (or peanuts and salt).

-I like to use 2 tablespoons of Naked PB in this smoothie because not only is it free of added sugars and salt, it’s also tested for heavy metals which can be found in many powdered products and are toxic to our health.
+I like to use 2 tablespoons of Naked PB in this banana avocado peanut butter smoothie because not only is it free of added sugars and salt, but it’s also tested for heavy metals which can be found in many powdered products and are toxic to our health.

-Since kefir only has 10 grams of protein per serving, I also like to add 1 scoop of vanilla protein powder for an additional protein boost.
-It also gives the smoothie a really great flavor!
+Since kefir only has 10 grams of protein per serving, I also like to add 1 scoop of vanilla or chocolate protein powder for an additional protein boost.
+It also gives the smoothie a great flavor!

-I use Shaklee’s Life Shake soy protein powder, because it has 20 grams protein and 6 grams of fiber per serving, is low in added sugars (only 5 grams added sugar per serving), and is made with natural ingredients.
-It’s also gluten free, dairy free, and vegan.
+I use Shaklee protein powder because it has 20 grams of protein and 6 grams of fiber per serving, is low in added sugars (only 5 grams of added sugar per serving), and is made with natural ingredients.
+It’s also gluten-free, dairy-free, and vegan.

-Use ice to thicken your smoothie if desired.
-If using a frozen banana, I typically add 1 cup of ice.
+Add ice cubes for a thicker smoothie.
+If using a frozen banana, I typically add 1 cup of ice cubes.
 If using a fresh banana, I use 1 ½ to 2 cups of ice.

 How to Make It

-This smoothie is so easy to make!
+This healthy smoothie recipe is so easy to make!
 Simply add all ingredients to the blender, and blend until smooth.

 I recommend drinking the smoothie immediately, as it thickens and becomes gelatinous if it sits out or is refrigerated.